GabedeSousa/GabedeSousa/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a full stack e-commerce application using Ruby on Rails, React.js, React Native, pain and raige.
-- 🌱 I’m currently learning. did you get it?  =)
+- 🌱 I’m currently learning everything. 🤓
 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help to find out if this is all real, someone?!
 - 💬 Ask me about life